dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 From a cryptography point of view, you technically only need the first four characters of every word in your seed phrases.
 That is why storage solutions like the [Billfodl](https://privacypros.io/products/the-billfodl/) only store first four characters of every word.

-To give a concrete example, supppose your `seed phrase` from `keysmith` was originally `wage roast present easy mobile olympic panda double ready unveil knock stage`.
+To give a concrete example, suppose your `seed phrase` from `keysmith` was originally `wage roast present easy mobile olympic panda double ready unveil knock stage`.
 When you store it in a [Billfodl](https://privacypros.io/products/the-billfodl/), you will actually only store the first four characters of each word like this: `wage roas pres easy mobi olym pand doub read unve knoc stag`.

 In short, from a cryptography POV,